-Specify mechanisms for QoS management [RAN2]:
+Specify mechanisms for E2E QoS management [RAN2]:

 Specify mechanisms for service continuity

 Limited to intra-gNB cases [RAN2]

-Simplify remote UE mobility handling: UE optionally supports NW controlled HO
+[For intra-gNB and inter-gNB cases [RAN2, RAN3, RAN4] ]

-Specify mechanisms for U2N Adaptation layer design [RAN2]
+Specify mechanisms for U2N and U2U Adaptation layer design [RAN2]

-Support header-less Uu adaptation layer: UE optionally supports adaptation layer header
+For bearer mapping and Remote UE identification

-Specify mechanisms for Control Plane procedure for U2N , including RRC connection management, system information delivery, paging mechanism and access control for Remote UE [RAN2]
+Incl. security aspects

-Reuse existing RRC signaling for relaying channel configuration
+Specify mechanisms for Control Plane procedure for U2N and U2U, including RRC connection management, system information delivery, paging mechanism and access control for Remote UE [RAN2, RAN3]

-NOTE 1: For L3 and L2 relaying, RAN2 and RAN3 target at a common solution as captured in TR 38.836.
+NOTE 1: For L3 and L2 relaying, RAN2 and RAN3 target at a common solution as much as possible.

 NOTE 2: For L2 UE-to-Network Relay, it is assumed that the Remote UE has a single active connection towards gNB via only a single Relay UE at a given time in this release.